My most interesting moments often takes place in my head.

 People who daydream are awake, staring into oblivion (sometimes unblinking), with a thoughtful smile, or thoughtful frown.
 To an outsider, a daydreamer might look troubled, even though they are just fantasizing about their hopes and dreams.

-The outsiders might try to get a daydreamer out of their bubble and back into reality…but it’s quite difficult to get people out of a daydreaming state with a gentle voice, and that’s why daydreamers often get the hand wave in front of their faces, or the repeated name calling, or a tap on the shoulders, or a loud noise ringing in your ears, that pulls them out of oblivion.
+The outsiders might try to get a daydreamer out of their bubble and back into reality…but it’s quite difficult to get people out of a daydreaming state with a gentle voice, and that’s why daydreamers often get the hand wave in front of their faces, or the repeated name calling, or a tap on the shoulders, or a random loud noise ringing in your ears, that pulls them out of oblivion.

 Daydream during times when you have nothing to do, and when and where you’re not expected to act a certain way.